ps2gg/ps2.gg/docs/standards/Definition-Of-Done.md

 - Every non-trivial function is unit tested
 - If something takes more than a minute to test manually, it must be automated
 - Every use case is logged
-- Every user input is sanitized
+- Every user input is sanitized or validated
 - Approval of the product owner and code owners